Applying to Volunteer with 4-H

 BCI Fingerprint Rescreening Instructions

-2025 Membership Across County Lines Application
+2026 Membership Across County Lines Application

-Members are expected to [articiapate in their county of residence.
+Members are expected to participate in their county of residence.
 However, Ohio 4-H recognizes that there are some cirumstances in which membership in a county other than where one lives is a practical and reasonable request.
 This file includes the policy for those requests and the application for requesting memebrship across county lines.

 Helpful Files and Links